Conflicting Answers

 What is Agate?

-Agate is a variant of chalcedony, characterized by diverse coloration due to the presence of impurities.
-It frequently forms within cavities of volcanic rocks, where silica-rich fluids can become trapped, leading to the formation of layered chalcedony deposits.
+Agate, a variant of chalcedony, is distinguished by its diverse coloration, a result of inherent impurities.
+It commonly forms within cavities of volcanic rocks, where silica-rich fluids become trapped, resulting in the deposition of layered chalcedony.

 What is Jasper?